"*" indicates required fields

 Again, if the transaction isn’t straightforward and the solicitor needs to carry out extra checks there may be additional administrative charges.

-On top of disbursements there are other expenses you’ll need to cover when selling your home.
+On top of disbursements there are other expenses you’ll need to cover when selling up and moving house.
 These include an energy performance certificate (EPC) which costs around £120, unless your home already has one that is under ten years old.

 You’ll also need to factor in how much your solicitor charges and estate agent fees.
 These will vary depending on the value of your home.
 Solicitors will charge up to £1,500 to deal with the legal side of selling a home, while traditional estate agents usually charge between 1% and 2% of the sale value.
 On a £300,000 property that could come to £6,000.
 Online agents are often cheaper, charging a flat fee that can range from the low hundreds up to £2,000 depending on the service you opt for and your location.